 All of this begs the question, however: If the river could be exceptionally old, why the heck is it called the New River?
 This, too, is a mystery.
 One theory implicates two colonists, Thomas Batts and Robert Fallam, who explored the area in 1671.
 When they came across the river and didn’t recognize it, the story goes, they listed it as “new” on their map, and their notation was included in the official record and all subsequent maps to come.
 While we can’t verify whether this actually happened, stranger stories on the origins of park names exist.

-Learn more about the present-day river and where to paddle, hike, bike and fish along its scenic waters by visiting the National Park Service’s New River Gorge National River website.
+Learn more about the present-day river and where to paddle, hike, bike, climb and fish along its scenic waters by visiting the National Park Service’s New River Gorge National Park and Preserve website.

 About the author